Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 **What happens to CO₂ in Earth's oceans?** - Make your own carbonate minerals, and discover the effects of ocean acidification using a SodaStream.

-Last initially checked on 2025-02-08 by Peter Methley (pm631@cam.ac.uk) and double-checked on yyyy-mm-dd by Name (email@cam.ac.uk)
+Last initially checked on 2025-02-08 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2025-02-08 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk)

 **Frequency of use:** N/A